Singularity and Apptainer Containers

 in a*.sif

-file fixing the changes to a conteiner imagefile section, activate SPACK and executespack concretize
+file fixing the changes to a conteiner imagefile section, activate spack and executespack concretize

 andspack install